WHAT IS THE SILVER SAVANNAH?

 Silver results from the Agouti gene in addition to the inhibitor gene, whereas a BST ('brown spotted tabby' or what you may know as the traditional golden coat/ black spots) cat only has the Agouti gene.

-IF a breeder breeds together one SILVER SAVANNAH and one BST Savannah, the kittens can be either ALL BST, ALL SILVER, or a mix of SILVER and BST (unless there are other color genes present in both parents such as melanistic and snow etc. which can possibly include a kitten of one of these coat colors)
+IF a breeder breeds together one SILVER SAVANNAH and one BST Savannah, the kittens can be either ALL BST, ALL SILVER, or a mix of SILVER and BST (unless there are other color genes present in both parents such as melanistic and snow etc. which can include kittens of one of these coat colors as well)

 We were so fascinated by this incredibly beautiful and bright color Savannah that we decided to specialize and perfect this coat color so that the silver savannah can be more recognized!

 There are BST Savannahs that are often mistaken for silver by the untrained eye because of their darker cool toned fur.
-Our F1 Savannah Queen "Artemis" is very dark BST with deep black spotting and smudgy black nose.
+Don't be fooled by sellers advertising a silver savannah that is not actually silver!
+Our F1 Savannah Queen "Artemis" is very cool toned and dark BST with deep black spotting and smudgy black nose.
 Some people mistake her for silver in the low light because her golden tones almost disappear.

-One way to make sure you have a pure silver with the least amount of tarnish (gold) is to breed a Silver Savannah to another Silver Savannah or a cool toned bst (golden) silver savannah to a silver Savannah.
-This will create a brighter more intense silver coat color. although it is still possible achieve little to no tarnish with a BST x silver pairing.
+Breeding silver to silver or silver to cool toned bst will create a brighter more intense silver coat color in the later generations, although it is still possible achieve little to no tarnish with a BST x silver pairing.

 TYPES OF SILVER SAVANNAH COATS